pymgrit/pymgrit/docs/source/coupling/firedrake.rst

 ::

     class Diffusion2D(Application):
     """
     Application class containing the description of the diffusion problem.

     The spatial domain is a 10x10 square with periodic boundary conditions in each direction.

     The initial condition is a Gaussian in the centre of the domain.

     The spatial discretisation is P1 DG (piecewise linear discontinous elements) and uses an interior penalty method which penalises jumps at element interfaces.
     """

-        def __init__(self, mesh: object, kappa: float, mu: float = 5., *args, **kwargs):
+        def __init__(self, mesh: object, kappa: float, comm_space: MPI.Comm, mu: float = 5., *args, **kwargs):
             """
             Constructor

             :param mesh: spatial domain
             :param kappa: diffusion coefficient
             :param mu: penalty weighting function